Favourited 2474 times

 We do have some tobacco smokers, but outdoors only.
 Other substances and drugs are strictly forbidden on the site.

 Sorry to say it but all volunteers must be able to speak and understand English, due to the nature of our venue and the guests we serve.
 We have free Wi-Fi and computer access for your use.

 For those few volunteers who wish to join us for Social Business development we have a special invitation.
 Our charitable mission is to assist those with a passion for social change through Social Entrepreneurship, this means sustaining yourself and your social objective through ethical business.
 For those who demonstrate this commitment before arrival, we will encourage and support them to develop their ideas during their stay.
 These applicants would stay a minimum of 3 months, hopefully taking home a sustainable project.
 You would become a member in our international network offering long-term support and friendship

 English (but varies depending on our current volunteers!)

-A few options depending on availability: (eight in total)
+A few options depending on availability:

 - A shared caravan (space enough for a couple).

-- A room with a bunk bed
+- A single room with a shared bathroom